mainkoon81/oo-Study-MCMC-R-II/README.md

 mean(post$mu_keep > 1.0) # posterior probability that mu  > 1.0
 ```

+MonteCarlo methods can be divided into two groups????
+ - the first of which is devoted to sampling from a probability density
+ - the second is to search for near optimal solutions to the problem ??????????????????too broad??

 ------------------------------------------------------------------------------------------------------
-# Inverse Monte Carlo Method and Inverse Problem
+# Inverse Problem
+The general inverse problem is characterized by at least one of the following two complications:
+ - Data can only be computed from the model by means of a numerical algorithm
+ - the a priori model constraints can only be expressed via numerical algorithms(prior information is only available as an algorithm)

+The only way to proceed is to use sampling methods that **collect information on the posterior in the model space**.

-Let's consider the "Inverse Problems" for which we have incomplete knowledge of the relationship between data and model parameters.
-This is the case for many highly nonlinear problems, where the forward relation is insusceptible to mathematical analysis.
-When analysing an inverse problem, obtaining a maximum likelihood model is usually not sufficient, as we normally also wish to have `information on the resolution power`? of the data. **In the general case we may have a large number of model parameters, and an inspection of the marginal probability densities of interest maybe impractical**.
-But it is possible to pseudorandomly generate a large collection of models according to the posterior probability distribution.
-This can be accomplished by means of an efficient Monte Carlo method, even in cases where no explicit formula for the a priori distribution is available.
+Let's consider the "Inverse Problems" for which we have incomplete knowledge of the relationship between `data` and `model parameters`.
+This is the case for many highly **nonlinear problems**, where the forward relation is insusceptible to mathematical analysis.
+When analysing an inverse problem, obtaining a maximum likelihood model is usually not sufficient, as we normally also wish to have `information on the resolution power`? of the data (resolution measures "non-uniqueness" and "uncertainty" of solution). **In the general case we may have a large number of model parameters, and an inspection of the marginal probability densities of interest maybe impractical**.
+But it is possible to **`pseudorandomly generate a large collection of models according to the posterior probability distribution`**.
+This can be accomplished by means of an Inverse Monte Carlo method, even in cases where no explicit formula for the a priori distribution is available.
 The most well known importance sampling method, the `Metropolis algorithm` gives a method that allows analysis of (possibly highly nonlinear) inverse problems with complex a priori information and data with an arbitrary noise distribution.

+# Inverse MonteCarlo
 Probabilistic formulation of `inverse problems` leads to the definition of a **probability distribution in the model space**.
 This probability distribution combines a priori information(model parameters..) with new information obtained by measuring some observable parameters(data).
 As the theory linking **data** with **model parameters** is nonlinear, the a posteriori probability in the model space may not be easy to describe (it may be multimodal, some moments may not be defined, etc.).

-Inverse MonteCarlo does Sampling `discrete models` in a uniform random fashion between pairs of upper and lower bounds, which were chosen a priori.
-Each generated model was tested for `its fit to the available data` and then accepted or rejected.
-We can map out a region of acceptable models in parameter space.
+**Inverse MonteCarlo does Sampling `discrete models` in a uniform random fashion between pairs of upper and lower bounds, which were chosen a priori.
+Each generated model was tested for `its fit to the available data` and then accepted or rejected.** We can map out a region of acceptable models in parameter space.
 This was done by deterministically **sampling all models** in the vicinity of an acceptable model, which had previously been determined by IMC.
 The whole process could then be repeated many times over.
+Once a collection of models sampled according to the posterior is available, it is possible to estimate, not only posterior model parameter covariances, but also resolution measures.
+The resolution analysis may also provide new insight into problems that are usually treated by means of analytical methods.

 It has some advantanges like:
  - It can avoid all assumptions (such as linearity between the observables and the unknowns representing the model upon which most previous techniques relied).
  - A measure of uniqueness of the solutions would be obtained by **examining the degree** to which the successful models agreed or disagreed.